zhaonat/eigenwell/README.md

 # Examples
 these contain python scripts meant to be run from the command line (vs the Jupyter notebooks).
 Among these are parallel implementations for obtaining bandsolvers using python's multiprocessing module

+# Implementation Notes
+Note that python uses 'C'-contiguous ordering of its n>1 dimensional arrays.
+I will be using 'F' ordering of the arrays (which is what MatLab) uses.

 ## Current Problems
 1. Implementing PMLs and PECs in a universal way across all eigensolvers.
-2. Ordering of n>1 dimensional numpy arrays is not the same as MatLab during reshape or flatten operations